Hypencoder: Hypernetworks for Information Retrieval: Experiments

 When training for the harder tasks we use AdamW with the learning rate 8e-6 with a linear scheduler and a warm-up ratio of 1e-1.
+We forgo Margin MSE and only use cross entropy loss.
 For TOT training we train for 25 epochs or 3.3k steps.
 For FollowIR training we train for 1 epoch or around 10k steps.
-We use a batch-size of 96 and cross entropy loss.
+We use a batch-size of 96.
 Each example in the batch includes a query, positive document, and hard negative document.
 We use a maximum document and query length of 512 tokens.